FraanGuevara/FraanGuevara/README.md

 ### **About me 🙋🏻‍♂️**

-- 📚  I'm studying to become a full stack developer [MERN], I discovered that what I like the most, programming , and I'm developing my skills.
+- 📚  I'm studying to become a full stack developer, I discovered that what I like the most, programming , and I'm developing my skills.

 - 💻  Open to listen to job offers .